 If you choose to remain anonymous, the incident will be documented and used to consider future community education and programming.
 The accused may be contacted depending on the nature and extent of information provided in the report.

 All reported incidents are included in the Annual Report on bias activity.
 The reports will be presented as aggregated de-identified data.

-It is important to note that the Department of Inclusion and Workforce Diversity is neither an investigative nor a disciplinary body.
 Actions will generally be educational in nature and can include an accountability and coaching conversation with the involved faculty or staff person and/or the person’s supervisor, manager, department chair or HR representative; conflict coaching; or mediation.

 Unlawful discrimination refers to specific conduct prohibited by law that unfairly treats people differently because of their characteristic or perceived characteristics that the law deems to be unrelated to merit.
 An example of unlawful discrimination would be to deny membership into a group because a person is Muslim.

 Bias is a preconceived negative opinion or attitude about a group of people who possess common physical characteristic or cultural experiences.
 An example of a bias incident, would be writing racist or homophobic graffiti on the door.

 Unlawful discrimination often results from bias.
 Bias-related incidents, however, do not always result in unfair treatment that violates nondiscrimination laws.